-Kentucky and Tennessee are today the leading sorghum syrup-producing states, and neither are shy about the fact.
-Gray, TN hosted the Appalachian Sorghum Festival last weekend, and over in Morgan County, KY the locals of that district celebrated their own Sorghum Festival September 23-25.
-And North Georgia’s Sorghum Festival, in Blairsville, GA comes up this coming weekend and the following as well.
+Kentucky and Tennessee are today the leading sorghum syrup producing states, and neither are shy about the fact.
+The Tipton-Haynes Historic Site in Johnson City, TN hosted a sorghum festival September 20, and over in West Liberty, KY the locals of that district celebrated their own 44th annual Sorghum Festival last weekend.
+Georgia has an official state sorghum festival in Blairsville, which opens October 11 and goes for a full week.

 A poor-soil brother of the corn family, sorghum grows all over the United States and as far north as Canada.
 To mountain folk, in the days when they knew sugar only in liquid form, there just wasn’t any other sweetening like it.
 Sorghum meant a rich dark-brown molasses, just right for corn bread and unbeatable for hot-cakes.
 It is still used for seasoning beans and for making cookies.
 A sorghum “run-off” was the most enjoyable event of the old-time farm year.
 Sorghum—the ‘sugar plant’—was mostly a small farm product, but during the Civil War years about sixty million gallons of it were manufactured.
 Today sorghum has been bred into a dry soil plant for livestock feeding.